Why Alcohol Cravings Show Up in Your Body

 In alcohol craving, the insula does not work alone.
 It interacts with the amygdala, which tags cues with emotional importance, and the prefrontal cortex, which helps with planning, inhibition, and decision-making.
 Together, these circuits can make a bottle, bar patio, or certain friend feel urgent.

-Stat callout: A meta-analysis of alcohol cue-reactivity imaging studies found reliable activation in craving-related regions, including the insula, during alcohol cue exposure; stronger cue responses are often associated with higher self-reported craving source.
+Stat callout: A meta-analysis of alcohol cue-reactivity imaging studies found reliable activation in craving-related regions, including the insula, during alcohol cue exposure; stronger cue responses are often associated with higher self-reported craving the NIH.

 That does not mean a scan can predict your exact 7:20 p.m. craving.
 Brain imaging shows patterns across groups, not a personal craving forecast.
 Still, the insula helps explain why “just don’t think about it” often misses the point.